skyvers/skyve-dev-guide/_pages/utility-classes.md

 ### CommunicationUtil

-For details of the CommunicationUtil class, see [Working with communication](./../_pages/communication.md)
+For details of the CommunicationUtil class, see [Communication](./../_pages/communication.md)

 ### ModulesUtil